 The fellowship is open to residency graduates from any specialty who will be board eligible or board certified prior to beginning fellowship training.
 Upon completion of the program, fellows will become eligible for board certification in Clinical Informatics.
-Pathology-trained fellows may have the opportunity to combine training in Clinical Informatics with a pathology subspecialty fellowship offered at Baylor Scott & White Medical Center in Temple.
-Enrollment in a combined fellowship requires successful application to both training programs.
-Fellows who successfully complete a combined fellowship curriculum will achieve board eligibility for both subspecialties in a total of two years.
+Fellows may have the opportunity to combine training in Clinical Informatics with another specialty fellowship offered at Baylor Scott & White.

 Over the course of the fellowship, fellows will complete informatics rotations that embed fellows within a variety of informatics teams at BSWH.
 Under the guidance of program faculty, fellows will learn and apply informatics skills in the complex business and clinical environment of a large health care system.
 Fellows will take ownership of meaningful informatics projects and will have the opportunity to participate in the evaluation, design, and implementation of health information technologies.
 Fellows will be required to pursue one or more academic research project(s), the results of which will be disseminated through publication or presentation at academic or professional conferences.

 The fellowship includes fully funded enrollment in the Oregon Health and Science University clinical informatics graduate certificate program, a comprehensive didactic curriculum tailored for health care professionals.

 Fellows will be encouraged to remain active in their primary specialty, up to 20% of the time, during their fellowship.
 This clinical experience is designed to be flexible and will be tailored to each fellow’s career goals and interests.